 The playing-field is 122 cm by 183 cm.
-The field is marked by a white line which is part of the playing field.
+The field is marked by a white line which is part of the playing-field.
 Around the playing-field, beyond the white line, is an outer area of 30 cm width.
+The floor near the exterior wall includes a wedge, which is an incline with a 10 cm base and 1 cm rise for allowing the ball to roll back into play when it leaves the playing field.
 Total dimensions of the field, including the outer area, are 182 cm by 243 cm.
 It is recommended that the field be positioned 70 to 90 cm off the ground.